learning1234embed/Neuro.ZERO/README.md

 **--layers**: The layers and architecture of the network to be created.
 The example creates a network with total seven layers, i.e., 28\*28\*1 (input), 3\*3\*1\*2 (Conv1), 3\*3\*2\*4 (Conv2), 3\*3\*4\*8 (Conv3), 64 (Fully-connected 1), 128 (Fully-connected 2), 10 (output).

-2. Train the newly-created baseline network with TensorFlow.
+Step 2.
+Train the newly-created baseline network with TensorFlow.
 ```sh
 $ python NeuroZERO.py --mode=t --network=baseline --data=mnist_data
 [t] train